DR ANOOP RASTOGI B. MED FACCS

-So why doesn’t everybody use the new P-ure Implants?
-The answer is because many surgeons find them difficult to use.
-The implants require greater surgical precision, more careful planning and more acute clinical judgement.
-Once positioned they will stick in place so you have to get it right from the start.
+Why doesn’t everybody use these next generation German manufactured P-ure Implants you might ask?
+The answer is that many surgeons find them difficult to use.
+These implants require greater surgical precision, more careful planning and more acute clinical judgement.
+Once positioned, they will 'stick in place' so you have to get it right from the outset.

-Dr Rastogi is one of the Australian Pioneers of the new natural style of the P-ure implants having implanted well over 600 of these implants at last count.
-He has developed a technique called the ‘Rastogi Method’ which improves the accuracy of surgical placement.
-This technique is employed by many of the surgeons who are now using these implants.
+Dr Rastogi was one of the Australian pioneers of the new natural style of the Furry Brazilian implants having implanted over 2,000 of them in Breast Augmentation surgery.
+He developed a technique called the ‘Rastogi Method’ which improves the accuracy of surgical placement.
+This technique is employed by many other surgeons who are now using these implants.

-Dr Rastogi explains; “With the Polyurethane breast implants I am able to produce the same beautiful natural looking breast shape I have become known for, the difference is I can now have even greater confidence that over time my patients breasts will remain the way that I have designed and sculpted them.
-The cleavage wont draw apart with muscle movement, the implants won't sag and the breasts will remain soft.
-I am now also able to treat many women who previously would have required a breast lift because the implants can fill their breast emptiness and lift the nipple without fear of the implants weighing the breast down’.
+Dr Rastogi explains; “With polyurethane breast implants I am able to produce the same beautiful natural looking breast shape I have become known for, the difference is I can now have even greater confidence that over time my patients' breasts will remain the way that I have designed and sculpted them.
+The cleavage won't draw apart with muscle movement, the implants won't sag and the breasts will remain soft.
+I am now also able to treat many women who previously would have required a Breast Lift because the implants can fill their breast emptiness and lift the nipple without fear of the implants weighing the breast down’.

 The message is, find a surgeon who is really good at using these implants rather than choosing a surgeon and then convincing him or her to use them.